 Egypt and Nubia in the New Kingdom

-The Kingdom of Kerma is the only Nubian culture to have been completely razed through Egyptian military action.
+The Kingdom of Kerma is the only Nubian culture to have been completely erased as a political power through Egyptian military action – without lossing its ethnic identity.
 In the Second Intermediate Period, the Hyksos foreign rulers residing in the Eastern Delta had attempted to forge an alliance with Kerma.
 This was discovered by the Theban king Kamose who managed to foil the plan.
 Once the Hyksos had been cast out of the North, the re-conquest of the South began with the start of the 18th Dynasty (ca. 1500 BC).

 The Middle Kingdom fortresses in Lower Nubia were restored and expanded; their mudbrick temples rebuilt in stone.
 Soon, Egyptians lived there in greater numbers – and in anything but poverty, as evidenced by luxurious grave goods such as weapons and tools.
 The conquered region was administered by a high-ranking Egyptian official, the “King’s Son of Kush” (or “Viceroy of Kush”) and completely integrated into the Egyptian administration and economy.
 For the period up to the end of the 18th Dynasty around 1320 BC, each of the sub-districts or ethnicities retained their local chieftains, who were mostly responsible for organising tribute.
 Children of these Nubian chiefs were fostered at the Egyptian court in order to model them into loyal subjects.
-In combination with the strong Egyptian presence, this eventually led to the quasi-disappearance of indigenous culture.
+Egyptian temples were built south of the Second Cataract at Amara, Sedeinga, Soleb, Sesesebi and Gebel Barkal; but at the former capital of Kerma, sanctuaries for local gods continued besides Egyptian temples.

 The Kushite Dynasty – Egypt Under Nubian Rule

 When Egypt was forced to retreat from Nubia at the end of the New Kingdom (ca. 1100 BC), the resulting power vacuum in the region gave rise to a new Nubian culture, which would soon expand northwards.
 The Kingdom of Napata, with its capital at the Gebel Barkal (the “Holy Mountain”) was the first and only Nubian culture to have conquered Egypt and ruled it for just over a century (750-656 BC).
-This period is designated in Egypt as the 25th Dynasty – the Kushites, as they were called, ruled as Pharaohs.
+This period is designated in Egypt as the 25th Dynasty – the Kushites, as they were called, ruled as Black Pharaohs.
+In 725 BC, King Piye conquered Egypt down to the Delta.

 The God’s Wives of Amun played an important role in the transfer of power.
 The God’s Wife was a priestly rank reserved for women which, over the course of the Third Intermediate Period, had acquired a rising political function as well.
 The title was passed on through adoption; the Kushite king Piye had ensured that his sister Amenirdis was adopted by the sitting Egyptian God’s Wife of Amun.
 The quality of the statuary of these Nubian royal princesses demonstrates the priestess’s secular power; they basically ruled Egypt as regents for the Kushite kings.